Puberty

 <<teenage years>>

-The time of intense change, in both boys and girls, from childhood into adult with the capability of sexual reproduction.
-As physical and hormonal changes take place adolescents become very conscious of their own bodies and pay them lots of attention.
-Because they change at different rates they often wrongly perceive faults and consider themselves ‘not normal’.
-Most teenagers at some time feel odd, out of step and embarrassed about some aspect of their appearance as they navigate their way through adolescence with a growing awareness and attraction, normally, to the opposite sex.
+The time of intense change, in both males and females, from childhood into adulthood, with the capability of sexual reproduction.
+As physical and hormonal changes occur, adolescents become very conscious of their bodies and pay them lots of attention.
+Often, they wrongly perceive faults and consider themselves ‘not normal’.
+Most teenagers at some time feel odd, out of step, and embarrassed about some aspect of their appearance as they navigate their way through adolescence with a growing awareness and attraction, normally, to the opposite sex.

 Thank God this is a transition stage – it leads to adulthood!